worktheclock/replit.github.io/tutorials/32-build-mario-with-kaboom.md

 ## Setting up Kaboom

-To start, we need to setup Kaboom with the screen size and colors etc. that we want for the game window.
+To start, we need to set up Kaboom with the screen size and colors etc. that we want for the game window.
 Replace the code in `main.js` with the code below:
 ```js
   import kaboom from "kaboom";